auth0/go-auth0/EXAMPLES.md

 ```
 </details>

-However, for `Log.List`, the `Next` value is not returned via the API but instead is an ID of a log entry and the handling of determining if there are more logs to retrieved must also be done manually.
+However, for `Log.List`, the `Next` value is not returned via the API but instead is an ID of a log entry.
+Determining if there are more logs to retrieved must also be done manually.

 <details>
   <summary>Checkpoint pagination for Log.List</summary>